coniferprod/ContactCard/README.md

 [![License](https://img.shields.io/cocoapods/l/ContactCard.svg?style=flat)](http://cocoapods.org/pods/ContactCard)
 [![Platform](https://img.shields.io/cocoapods/p/ContactCard.svg?style=flat)](http://cocoapods.org/pods/ContactCard)

+Helper library for applications depending on the iOS Contacts framework.
+Converts from CNContact to jCard, or from jCard to CNMutableContact.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+The Contacts framework is available since iOS 9.

 ## Installation